 LPN to RN Programs

-Since registered nurses (RNs) have greater responsibility than licensed practical nurses and licensed vocational nurses (LPNs and LVNs), make more money, and are more frequently promoted and placed in positions of leadership, it is common for LPNs to return to school to become RNs.
-The easiest way to accomplish this is through “bridge” programs, which are designed for working professionals who need the flexibility of evening or weekend classes, or the option of online classes.
-LPN to RN bridge programs typically take about 18 months to two years to complete, and graduates leave with an associate’s degree of nursing (ADN).
-Others may choose to enroll in LPN to BSN bridge programs, which will typically take a bit longer, and result in a bachelor’s of science in nursing (BSN) degree.
+Since registered nurses (RNs) have greater responsibilities than licensed practical nurses and licensed vocational nurses (LPNs and LVNs), typically earn higher salaries, and are more frequently promoted and placed in positions of leadership, it is common for LPNs to return to school to become RNs.
+One flexible way to accomplish this is through “bridge” programs, which are designed for working professionals who need the flexibility of evening or weekend classes.
+Bridge programs also frequently include the option of online classes.
+LPN to RN bridge programs typically take about 18 months to two years to complete, and graduates leave with an associate’s degree in nursing (ADN or ASN).
+Others may choose to enroll in LPN to BSN bridge programs, which typically take a year or two longer to complete than an associate’s program and result in a bachelor’s of science in nursing (BSN) degree.

 Why Enroll in an LPN to RN Nursing Program?